How to stay fit while traveling was not at the top of my priorities before we started our long-term round-the-world journey.

 The easy road hadn’t worked.
 It was time to take it more seriously and do some homework.

-I had a fairly good idea of what I was looking for.
 However, there was one detail that initially escaped me.
-I am a person of habit.
-When we moved from place to place, I realized that I have to come up with a fitness routine that is independent of my geographical location or current living conditions, or whatever else might change every 3 months.
+I am a creature of habit.
+When we moved from place to place, I realized that I have to come up with a fitness routine that is independent of my geographical location or current living conditions, or whatever else might change every few months.

 Another important point was that I was not looking for a weight loss program per se.
-Admittedly, I could lose some pounds, but I am fairly comfortable in my skin.
+Admittedly, I could lose some weight, but I am fairly comfortable in my skin.

 Eventually, my goals looked like this: